NormRaden/urlQueryStringDecode/README.md

 urlQueryStringDecode supports two ways to receive the URL query string:

-Using option 'i' reads a URL query string from standard input and writes the list of field/variable assignments to standard output:
+Using option '-i' or '--input'  reads a URL query string from standard input and writes the list of field/variable assignments to standard output:

 ```
-# printURLquery | ./urlQueryStringDecode -i | handleAssignmentList
+# printURLquery | ./urlQueryStringDecode --input | handleAssignmentList
 ```

-Using option 's' reads URL query string from the next command line argument and writes the list of field/variable assignments to standard output:
+Using option '-s' or '--string' reads URL query string from the next command line argument and writes the list of field/variable assignments to standard output:

 ```
-# ./urlQueryStringDecode -s "<URL query string\>" | handleAssignmentList
+# ./urlQueryStringDecode --string "<URL query string\>" | handleAssignmentList
 ```

-Only one -i or -s option is supported for each invocation of urlQueryStringDecode.
+Only one -i/--input or -s/--string option is supported for each invocation of urlQueryStringDecode.

 In a http server Bash script: